powercord-community/guidelines/README.md

 ### 8. Avoid breaking other plugins

-Your plugin should be able to run, no matter what plugins the user installed.
+Your plugin should be able to run regardless of which other plugins the user has installed.
 We internally have some protection to help preventing conflicts, but we can't do everything for you.
 If your plugin happens to be incompatible with another, try discussing with the plugin developer.